Skip to content

 • Next, the server sends this unencrypted traffic to its destination, which is the website you want to visit.

-As you can see, we’re talking about a single server.
+We’re talking about a single server.
 But what happens when another server is introduced?
-Here’s an explanation.

 • Upon enabling Double VPN, the app will encrypt your traffic the same way and send it to the first server.